Soriano-R/Employee_Dashboard/README.md

 - team table: team IDs, names, and manager names.
 - employee_events table: historical positive and negative events for each employee.
 - notes table: recent manager comments on employee performance.

-The dashboard queries this database to dynamically populate employee lists, team filters, and individual charts.

 ## Charts